-BLS projects that employment of writers and authors in general will grow 3 percent from 2012 to 2022, which is slower than the average for all occupations.
-This is largely due to the decline in print media such as newspapers.
-However, online writing outlets are growing, and there's an increasing number of startup companies providing environmental products and services that will need writers.
+BLS projects that employment of writers and authors in general will grow 9 percent between 2020 and 2030.
+Online writing outlets are growing, and there's an increasing number of startup companies providing environmental products and services that will need writers.*

 What Environmental Writer Careers Are Available?

 Some writers eventually work their way up to editorial positions.
 Editors identify and schedule stories, correct writing style, and manage teams of writers.
 Editors are usually full-time staff employees of organizations that publish magazines, books, newspapers, and Web content.